Madic-/Sway-DE/README.md

 ## Installation

 Run setup.sh.
+The most part of the script is independend and can be done on every linux distribution.
+There is only a small part, adding repositories and installing software, at the beginning of the script.
+The part can be easily extended.

 During installation it will do the following changes to the system:

 * Add the following repos from fedora copr: